radius-project/design-notes/resources/2024-10-dapr-bindings.md

 ### Error Handling

-No new error handling required.
-The error handling will be the same as for the other Dapr Building Blocks.
+No new error handling is required.
+The error handling will remain the same as for other Dapr Building Blocks.

 ## Test plan